Intrinsic preservation of plasticity in continual quantum learning: Introduction

 Recent advances in artificial intelligence (AI)~\cite{lecun2015deep, jordan2015machine}, particularly in large language models, rely on scaling static architectures on massive fixed datasets \cite{Bommasani2021, OpenAI2023, Guo2025ds}.
 However, the deployment of these systems in real world reveals a critical limitation: the world is non-stationary, and data distributions evolve continuously over time.
 It is computationally prohibitive to retrain large-scale models from scratch to accommodate every distributional shift and new knowledge~\cite{Strubell2020}.
 Consequently, the paradigm of continual learning (CL) emerges~\cite{Ditzler2015, Hadsell2020, Wang2024clreview}, where models learn sequentially from a stream of tasks.
 The central challenge of CL lies in the trade-off between \textit{stability} and \textit{plasticity}.
 Stability requires the model to keep proficiency on previously learned tasks, preventing catastrophic forgetting \cite{Goodfellow2015, Kirkpatrick2017, Zenke2017}, whereas plasticity demands the flexibility to efficiently learn new knowledge from fresh data streams.
 While the community has dedicated significant effort to the former challenge of stability, a more subtle problem has recently been identified regarding the latter, dubbed as loss of plasticity \cite{Dohare2024}.
 Recent studies demonstrate that standard deep learning methods not only forget; they also progressively lose their learnability, with the performance on subsequent tasks decaying continuously~\cite{Dohare2024, Chaudhry2018, Ash2020warm, Berariu2021, Nikishin2022rl, Abbas2023rlplasticity, Lyle2023platsicity, Elsayed2024}.

-Recently, quantum machine learning (QML) has emerged as a promising alternative learning paradigm, which leverages the principles of quantum mechanics to process information in high-dimensional Hilbert spaces~\cite{Biamonte2017a, Lloyd2013, Cai2015prl, Havlicek2019nature, Gao2018sa, Li2017control, Huang2020powerdata, Huang2022science, Zhang2021vqnhe, Chen2022alpha, Cerezo2022ncs, Wang2024review, Schuld2014quest, Romero2017qae, Liu2018born, Benedetti2019qst, Beer2020dnn, Shen2020infor, Dallaire-Demers2018qgan, Cong2019, Prez-Salinas2020reupload, Banchi2021qi, Li2022recent, Zheng2023fqnn, Jger2023nc, Miao2023nnvqa, Zhang2024diffusion,Wu2024prl, Li2025vqnhe, Chen2025resilience, Cui2025}.
+Recently, quantum machine learning (QML) has emerged as a promising alternative learning paradigm, leveraging quantum principles to process information in high-dimensional Hilbert spaces~\cite{Biamonte2017a}.
+Theoretical foundations have established the expressive power and generalization capabilities of quantum models~\cite{Lloyd2013, Schuld2014quest, Huang2020powerdata, Huang2022science, Cerezo2022ncs}.
+Specifically, variational quantum circuits (VQCs) and quantum neural networks (QNNs) have been successfully applied to diverse tasks, including classification~\cite{Havlicek2019nature, Prez-Salinas2020reupload}, generative modeling~\cite{Liu2018born, Dallaire-Demers2018qgan, Zhang2024diffusion}, and quantum-native data processing~\cite{Zhang2021vqnhe, Cong2019}.
+Furthermore, recent studies explore sophisticated architectures, optimization strategies, and utilize the intrinsic information properties to enhance QML performance and resilience~\cite{Li2017control, Beer2020dnn, Shen2020infor, Banchi2021qi, Li2022recent, Zheng2023fqnn, Jger2023nc, Miao2023nnvqa, Wu2024prl, Li2025vqnhe, Chen2025resilience, Cui2025}.
 In the context of continual learning, initial investigations focused primarily on the stability aspect of CL.
 Previous studies demonstrated that QML approaches based on variational quantum circuits (VQCs) cannot naturally mitigate catastrophic forgetting, exhibiting forgetting dynamics similar to classical counterparts under standard training settings~\cite{Jiang2022, Zhang2024clq}.
 However, the plasticity nature of quantum models remains unexplored.
 Therefore, it is an urgent and relevant question whether the unique structure of quantum neural networks can offer a decisive plasticity advantage in maintaining learnability over time.
 A positive answer would suggest that quantum computing offers an interesting mechanism toward adaptive intelligence, enabling systems that can adapt to dynamic environments without the huge cost of retraining or the risk of classical plasticity loss.